hmaddahian/git-demo/README.md

 Click Install Shell Commands.
 Return to your terminal and enter which atom . ...
 Enter atom . to open your user directory in Atom.

+Click Install Shell Commands.
+Return to your terminal and enter which atom . ...
+Enter atom . to open your user directory in Atom.